 The assessment funds year-round proactive Services to control and abate mosquitoes and other vectors that otherwise would occupy properties throughout the Annexation Area.
 Mosquitoes and other vectors are transmitters of diseases, so the reduction of mosquito populations makes property in the Annexation Area safer for use and enjoyment.
-In absence of the assessment, these Services would not be provided, so the Services funded by the assessment make properties in the Annexation Area safer, which is a distinct special benefit to property in the Annexation Area.
-This is not a general benefit to property in the Annexation Area or the public at large because the Services are tangible mosquito and disease control services that are provided directly to the properties in the Annexation Area and the Services are over and above what otherwise would be provided by the District or any other agency.
+In absence of the assessment, these Services would not be provided, so the Services funded by the assessment make properties in the Annexation Area safer, which is a distinct special benefit to property in the Annexation Area.7 This is not a general benefit to property in the Annexation Area.7 and the Services that are provided directly to the properties in the Annexation Area and the Services are over and above what otherwise would be provided by the District or any other agency.